peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromString(
         string str);

  Creates a binary float from a text string that represents a number, using an unlimited precision context.
-For more information, see the  `FromString(String, int, int, EContext)` FromString(String, int, int, EContext) method.  <b>Parameters:</b>
+For more information, see the  `FromString(String, int, int, EContext)`  method.  <b>Parameters:</b>

  * <i>str</i>: A text string to convert to a binary float.